The story of John Lennon and ‘Beatle Island’

 I

 Cynthia Lennon wrote about the colourful caravan in her autobiography A Twist of Lennon., explaining that John bought it for their garden and had his Rolls-Royce decorated in the same style.
 She remembers it as a symbol of the volcanic creativity that erupted from his drug use and the contemporary scene.
-But she doesn’t mention Dorinish at all, which suggests it was very much his own project.
+She doesn’t mention Dorinish at all, which is unsurprising given that her six-year marriage ended before she had the chance to visit it.
+Instead, it was Yoko Ono who accompanied John on his return trip to Mayo the following month, late June 1968.

 I visited Dorinish in 2005, and took the photographs on this page from the island.
 It hadn’t been much written about then - I’d come across the subject in an online discussion between two Beatles fans - and I suggested a feature on ‘John Lennon’s island in Ireland’ to The Telegraph to mark the 25th anniversary of his death.
 They were enthusiastic.
 I flew to Knock then drove 60 miles north up the coast to Westport, passing “seaweed-freckled Louisburgh and a forbidding Crough Patrick mountain decapitated by mist”.
 Tourism Ireland market it as part of the Wild Atlantic Way now, and it’s a beautiful journey.